SolunarNexus/Engineering-Notes/General.md

 ![[Pasted image 20250708145555.png]]

-*Factoring down*: everything that is not used by all service, we are gonna factor down = extract into individual contract.
+*Factoring down*: everything that is not used by all services, we are gonna factor down = extract into individual contract.

 *Factoring sideways*: everything that is not logically consistent, we are gonna factor sideways = extract into individual logically consistent contract.